w3c/wcag2ict/introduction.md

 The following stylistic conventions are used in this document:

-*   Quotes from WCAG 2.2 and Understanding WCAG 2.2 are in `<blockquote>` elements and visually styled as pale yellow inset boxes in slightly smaller text.
+*   Quotes from WCAG 2.2 and Understanding WCAG 2.2 are in `<blockquote>` elements and visually styled in slightly smaller text with a gray bar on the left.
 They are prefaced by a reference to the original source such as “From {reference title} in {document}”.
-*   Additional guidance provided by this document begins with the phrase “Additional guidance” and is visually styled in pale blue boxes labeled by a heading having a dark blue background.
+*   Additional guidance provided by this document begins with the phrase “Guidance When Applying” and has no special visual styling.
-*   Quotes from WCAG 2.2 begin with “From” and the success criterion number and name, and are presented as modified by the advice in this document with the modifications in `<ins>` elements visually styled as bold red text with dotted underlines.
+*   Replacement text that is presented to show how an SC would read as modified by the advice in this document are in `<ins>` elements visually styled as bold green text.
 *   Notes are slightly inset and begin with the phrase “NOTE”.
 Each note is in its own inset box styled in pale green with a darker green line on the left side of the box.
 *   References to glossary items from WCAG 2.2 are presented in `<cite>` elements visually styled as ordinary text with a dotted underline, and contain title attributes noting these are WCAG definitions.
 They turn blue with a yellow background when mouse or keyboard focus is placed over them.
 *   References to glossary items in this document are presented in `<cite>` elements visually styled as ordinary text with a dashed underline, and contain title attributes noting these are Task Force definitions.
 They turn green with a yellow background when mouse or keyboard focus is placed over them.
 Note that some terms defined in WCAG 2.2 are redefined in WCAG2ICT and links are updated accordingly (except in direct quotes).